BrunoHautenfaust/LightMouseGun/README.md

 - The program utulizes *v4l2-ctl* to turn off the webcam auto exposure.
 The library is not available for Windows.
 ---
 _DEVELOPER NOTE:_
-To setup the project, run the following commands in terminal:
+To setup the project, run the following commands in terminal in the `src` folder:
 ```
 python3 -m venv venv
 source venv/bin/activate